Do you know what an STI is?

 You can only get an STI from another person.

-FALSE: You can contract an STI from a sex toy or fluid on a surface that has an active live culture.
+FALSE: You can contract an infection from a sex toy or fluid on a surface that has an active live culture.

 These are just some of facts about STI’s & STD’s.
 The bottom line is, if you are sexually active get tested — whether you notice anything or not.
 Even the most careful among us can contract them.